formsort/oss/packages/web-embed-api/README.md

 Starts loading a Formsort variant, or a flow.

-Note that variantLabel is optional: if it is not provided, a variant will be chosen at random from that flow.
+Note that `variantLabel` is optional.
+If it is not provided, a variant will be chosen from the flow:

+- Based on weights, if weights are assigned

+- At random, if no weights are assigned

 ### `unloadFlow() => void`